 Many other uplifting themes can be found in this film as well.
 Friendship plays a large role as Penelope learns that she will not be alone forever despite her appearance.
 Getting out and exploring the world is extolled.
 Although Max plays a vital role in the film, the heroine discovers herself without relying on his guidance.
 Being kind and nonjudgmental to all is also a major message.
 So there are many positives to take away from this film.

 Cautions: Fairly tame, this movie only has a few trouble areas.
 At one point, a police officer refers to fat girls looking like pigs.
 The beginning briefly comments (and shows) a suicide and a illegitimate child.
 Penelope also threatens to commit suicide at one point.
 Although no blood is shown, a scene where a man is attacked with a fire poker is a bit intense.
 A few swear words are in the film as well.
-Overall, I think this film can be a fun family film for all ages although younger ones might not appreciate it as much.

 There are numerous chick-flicks and rom-coms out there.
 However, Penelope offers something different.
 A fairy tale set in a modern word, it shows the importance of loving oneself before being in a relationship and the attractiveness of inner beauty.
 Even if you do not normally enjoy romantic movies, I would recommend checking this one out and giving it a chance.
 More than a cheesy cliche, this movie is an inspiring example of learning to love oneself, explore the world, and find true friends.